-Background of the Democratic Republic of Congo
+Facts About Genocide in the Democratic Republic of the Congo